luismarquezzini/GraphBanking/README.md

    * Transfer from an "A account" to a "B account"
    * Show all bank accounts
    * Show all bank transactions
-   * Get all infos from one account, including all transactions
+   * Get all info from one account, including all transactions

-How it Works:
+How it works:

 Query